ycl-the-lyc/ubc-study-notes/cpen-281/cpen-281.typ

   author: "Yecheng Liang",
 )

-= Module 1
+= Genral Guidelines

 == Reflection
-#qna[
-  What type of writing do you do most often – academic writing, business/technical writing, or texting?
+- What type of writing do you do most often – academic writing, business/technical writing, or texting?
-][
-  Technical writing and texting.
-  In the writing of code and thus programs, comments and standalone documentations are required for developers and users to understand the piece of work.
-]

-#qna[
-  How would you describe your style and writing process?
+- How would you describe your style and writing process?
-][
-  For technical writing, arbitrary drafts and many revisions to make it impartial.
-  For texting, rapid-fire as if talking.
-]

-#qna[
-  How would you like to improve your style and writing process?
+- How would you like to improve your style and writing process?

-][
-  For technical writing, being more consistent on tense, attitude and being more concise.
-  For texting, forming longer sentences possibly with edits so expressions can be tailored to the audience.
-]
+== Generic Formats
+/ The A.B.C.: Abstract, body, conclusion.

 == Technical Writing Strategies
 - Purpose, audience and context analysis.